Yunaka1269/Musiconomics/README.md

 ## Machine Learning
-Compare accuracy on following Scikit-learn Machine Learning models and determine which one returns the best performance.
+Compare accuracy rate on following Scikit-learn Machine Learning models and determine which one returns the best performance.
+The analysis is based on songs (data) released after year 2000 onwards.
 - RandomForest Classifier
 - Gradient Boost
 - SVM